sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **assertValidationPassed**

-Check whether the coach page is passed the validation or not.
+Check whether the coach page has passed the validation or not.

 - Example